Michael Bennett, one of the most productive and popular Seahawks of all time, retires after 11 NFL seasons

 The first mention of Michael Bennett in a Seahawks media guide came on Page 130 in 2009.

-Bennett was among 18 players listed in the “additional free agents” section, meaning, mostly, players who had not been drafted that year as rookies.
+Bennett was among 18 players listed in the “additional free agents” section, meaning, mostly players who had not been drafted that year as rookies.

-“A solid performer at either defensive end spot, Bennett has a solid combination of pass-rushing speed and run-stopping strength on the edge,” the Seahawks wrote in their capsule of Bennett, a Texas A&M grad whose picture and profile was included among the likes of quarterback Jeff Rowe, tight end John Tereshinski and fullback Dan Curran.
+“A solid performer at either defensive-end spot, Bennett has a solid combination of pass-rushing speed and run-stopping strength on the edge,” the Seahawks wrote in their capsule of Bennett, a Texas A&M graduate whose picture and profile were included among the likes of quarterback Jeff Rowe, tight end John Tereshinski and fullback Dan Curran.

-Bennett would go on to be all of those things plus so much more during an 11-year NFL career spent largely with the Seahawks — which included being an anchor on the defensive line of the 2013 that won the only Super Bowl title in Seattle’s history.
+Bennett would go on to be all of those things plus so much more during an 11-year NFL career spent largely with the Seahawks — which included being an anchor on the defensive line of the 2013 team that won the only Super Bowl title in Seattle’s history.

 His career came to an official end Tuesday morning when he announced his retirement.